martin31hao/C-lib-for-data-serialization/README.md

 ## Synopsis

-Transparent Remote File Operation
 The project is designed to provide capabilities to achieve RPC data serialization and deserialization on typical UNIX system calls, such as open, close, read, write, lseek, unlink, stat, getdirentries, as well as two self-defined functions, which are getdirtree and freedirtree.

+An RPC protocol is designed to marshall and unmarshall data structures to achieve data serialization and deserialization so that RPC is transparent to client.

 ## Code Example

 The tcp-sample directory has a sample code for a simple server and client.

 The interpose directory has code for creating a interposition library. and networking code to log the operations to the remote server.